ngebodh/GX_tES_EEG_Physio_Behavior/README.md

 ## Downsampling
 ##### The files are too large how do I downsample them?!
-Since the raw data are sampled at 2k Hz moving and loading files may become difficult on some machines.
+Since the raw data are sampled at 2 kHz moving and loading files may become difficult on some machines.
 If you would like to downsample the data please use the ```GX_DataDownSample.m``` script.
 The script features a GUI that allows you to paste in file names, locations, and downsample factor according to how much you want to downsample the data.
+The script assumes the file structure shown above.

 <p align="center">
 <img src="./Images/DownsampleGUI.PNG" alt="drawing" width="30%"/>